gianniprocida/data-mart-airbnb/README.md

 ## Database creation using docker

+If you don't want to create the databse you can skip this part and jump into the sectio [How to Dockerize the MySQL Database?](README.md).
 Clone the repository on your computer and navigate to the project folder

 Run the following command to create a Docker container named "mysql-c1" with MySQL 8.0